taohuang-ubc/flight_explorer_R/README.md

 # FLIGHT EXPLORER - R

+Flight Explorer is a dashboard that visualizes airline flight data with regards to flight incidents at different airlines, and displays them by airlines, incident numbers, as well as other factors such as first-world status of originating airlines, and lethality of air incidents.

+# Versions

+This repo is for the R version of this project.

+This deployed R dashboard on Heroku: https://flight-explorer-milestone2.herokuapp.com/

+This project was also done in Python, the repo can be found: https://github.com/taohuang-ubc/flight_explorer_R

+This deployed Python dashboard on Heroku: https://flight-explorer-milestone2.herokuapp.com/

+# Introduction

 Flight safety is often an important issue.
 Airlines are financially affected by plane malfunctions, since travelers often will pick an airline based on its record of safety, and a particularly bad incident will leave a bad reputation, regardless of improvements.
 In addition, various agencies would like to collect data about air safety, in order to discover any trends or patterns involved with air accidents.

-Flight Explorer is a dashboard that visualizes airline flight data with regards to flight incidents at different airlines, and displays them by airlines, incident numbers, as well as other factors such as first-world status of originating airlines, and lethality of air incidents.

 ## Chart 1 using ggplot